ForSpareParts/iit-cs480-python/README.md

 To add your own agent
 ---------------------

 Create an agent class in a file in phase1/agents, that imports from Agent.
 Model it after another agent (like FlipCoinAgent) to get the import syntax right.
-Once you've implemented your agent, make sure to add an import for it in phase1/agents/__init__.py -- otherwise, the simulator won't be able to see it.
+Once you've implemented your agent, make sure to add an import for it in:

+    phase1/agents/__init__.py

+Otherwise, the simulator won't be able to see it.